techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 Learn more: [Meeting transcription](/microsoftteams/meeting-transcription-captions)

-Turn on meeting recording
+#### Turn on meeting recording

 Recording meetings is optional, however, there are many cases that you want to allow meetings to be recorded.
-Meeting recordings as you imagine is recording a stream of audio and video for a meeting, but in the case with CoPilot, it's used to help generate meeting summaries, recaps, and other information after the meeting has ended.
+Meeting recordings as you imagine is recording a stream of audio and video for a meeting, but in the case with Copilot, it's used to help generate meeting summaries, recaps, and other information after the meeting has ended.
 When a meeting is recorded:

 - It gets uploaded to OneDrive (private meetings) or SharePoint (channel meetings).
 - People invited to the meeting have permissions to the recording (guests and external attendees can view the recording only if the recording is explicitly shared with them).